jessiedouglas/cssi_102/day5/day5.md

 2. From their Github profile, they should click the "Repositories" tab, then "New".

 3. Give students a moment to step through naming and creating a repository.
 Since this workflow is going to commit an EXISTING project, it's important that the "Intialize repository with a Readme" box is **deselected** (otherwise our push will be refused later).
+Once they've created their repository, Github will list the steps to initialize this Github project in their local repository.
+We'll go through those steps in detail below.

 4. In the command line, students should initialize a Git repository (or repo) for this project.
 Initializing a Git repo creates a `.git` file in the project.
 Though the `.git` file is typically hidden from us, unless we type a special `ls` command to view it, students should be aware that it is there, and it contains all of the information about their repository's history, making version control possible.
 First they'll want to make sure they are in their project directory, then type `git init`.
     * Please note that if students are working in Glitch, the command line / terminal can be accessed by clicking the "tools" button.